sami3737/Running-Man/README.md

   }
 ```

-* **CompassUI Info** * Compass placement and dicretion words
+* **CompassUI Info** * Compass placement and direction words
 * **Countdown** * Countdown UI placement
-* **Disable while event is off** * When set to true, disable the compass if there is no event running
+* **Disable while the event is off** * When set to true, disable the compass if there is no event running

 ## Stored Data

 Rewards are stored in `data/RunningMan.json`.
 Deleting this file would wipe all rewards.

-If you want to edit item to runner list, just change k to r from the first arg.
+If you want to edit an item to the runner list, just change k to r from the first arg.

 ```json
 {